rossmason/glu/README.txt

    You should see the 'org.mulesource.glu' package and the sample FooBar.java file.

+5. Right click on the 'Glu_Java' project, find the 'PyDev' menu item and select 'Set as PyDev Project'.

+6. Right click on the 'Glu_Python' project and select 'New->SourceFolder'.
+   Chose to add the 'bin' folder from the 'Test_Java' project by specifying 'Test_Java' as the project name and 'bin' as the folder name.

+7. Set 'Glu_Java' as a project reference for 'Glu_Python'.

-5. Tell the system where to find your resources folder.
+8. Tell the system where to find your resources folder.
 For this, edit the file
    $GLU/src/python/glu/platform_specifics.py

    Locate the definition of STORAGE_OBJECT.
 Specifically the line: